 Pewee Valley in Oldham County, Kentucky — The American South (East South Central)

-Topics and series.
+Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, US Civil.
-In addition, it is included in the Kentucky Historical Society series list.
 A significant historical year for this entry is 1902.

 Location.
-38° 18.755′ N, 85° 29.163′ W. Marker is in Pewee Valley, Kentucky, in Oldham County.
-Marker is at the intersection of La Grange Road (Kentucky Route 146) and Maple Avenue, on the right when traveling east on La Grange Road.
+38° 18.218′ N, 85° 28.594′ W. Marker is in Pewee Valley, Kentucky, in Oldham County.
+Marker can be reached from Maple Avenue 0.1 miles west of Cross Brook Drive.
 Touch for map.
-Marker is in this post office area: Pewee Valley KY 40056, United States of America.
+Marker is at or near this postal address: 404 Maple Avenue, Pewee Valley KY 40056, United States of America.
 Touch for directions.